freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 400.1

 It looks like the way you give input to a command may affect the output.
 It only printed the numbers that time and not the filename.
-Try using redirection to see what the same file outputs with that command.
+Try using redirection as the input with the same file and command to see what that outputs.

 #### HINTS